There are some things in life that are certain.

 For example, in one of the tips above, I mentioned using VPS Hosting.

-And in that text, I linked to a Blog Post about our VPS Hosting, like I just did again here 😉
+And in that text, I linked to a Blog Post about our Dedicated Server, like I just did again here 😉

 Internal linking helps Google crawl your website and identify important Pages or Posts.